eguvenc/framework_old/packages/i/releases/0.0.1/README.md

 #### i\ajax()

-This function check is request ajax or not, If its ajax it returns TRUE otherwise FALSE.
+This function check is request ajax or not, If its ajax it returns true otherwise false.

 #### i\cli()

-This function check is request CLI or not, If its CLI it returns TRUE otherwise FALSE.
+This function check is request CLI or not, If its CLI it returns true otherwise false.

 #### i\task()

-This function check is request TASK or not, If its TASK it returns TRUE otherwise FALSE.
+This function check is request TASK or not, If its TASK it returns true otherwise false.

 #### i\hmvc()

-This function check is request HMVC or not, If its HMVC it returns TRUE otherwise FALSE.
+This function check is request HMVC or not, If its HMVC it returns true otherwise false.